 OpenAI text-embedding-3-large

 This is where most teams should start.
 It handles diverse content types well, the API is reliable, and the cost is reasonable for most use cases at $0.13 per million tokens.
 The 3,072-dimension vectors capture nuanced semantic meaning.
-We use this for clients with mixed content—technical documentation, conversational queries, structured data—where we need one model that works across everything.
+It's the right pick for mixed content, technical documentation, conversational queries, structured data, when you need one model that works across everything.
 It performs consistently well without domain-specific tuning.
 The main limitation is cost at high volume and the API dependency.
 If OpenAI has an outage or rate limit, your RAG system stops working.
 For applications where uptime is critical, you need a fallback strategy.

 Cohere embed-english-v3.0

 Cohere's model with separate search-document and search-query optimizations consistently ranks high for search applications.
-The asymmetric approach—one model for embedding documents, another for queries—captures the different characteristics of each.
+The asymmetric approach, one model for embedding documents, another for queries, captures the different characteristics of each.
 Documents are typically longer, more formal, and information-dense.
 Queries are short, conversational, and context-light.
 Using different models optimized for each improves retrieval accuracy compared to symmetric models that use the same embedding for both.
-We recommend this when search quality is paramount and you have the engineering resources to implement the dual-model approach.
+This is the right pick when search quality is paramount and you have the engineering resources to implement the dual-model approach.
 It's more complex than using a single model but often delivers better results for pure search use cases.

 Voyage AI voyage-large-2